-The dialog box associated with this command contains several property sheets, each of which presents options relating to a different topic area.
-If you click on the Files property sheet, for example, you will be able to make settings that control the opening and saving of files.
+The dialog box associated with this command contains several tabs, each of which presents options relating to a different topic area.
+If you click on the Files tab, for example, you will be able to make settings that control the opening and saving of files.